RJT1990/RJT1990.github.io/_posts/2021-05-09-mastering-uncertainty.md

 ### Awards are silly when actual metrics exist

-Focus on achievements not appearances.
+Focus on fundamentals not appearances.

 ### Focus on the future not the present